mucholian/Air-Traffic/README.md

 With the spread of COVID-19 and a sharp decline in global air travel, Jet Fuel prices and time spreads, cracks, regional diffs, and Jet Fuel-Diesel (Heating Oil / “HO”/Gasoil) spreads can present significant trading opportunities.
 As a result, an increasing number of commodity traders are actively looking at Jet Fuel.
 This model is able to find potential price dislocations in the following areas:
 1) **Cracks**: Jet Fuel cracks are the most direct instrument to take a position on aviation industry’s relative fundamentals against crude.
-2) **Regional diffs**: New York (East Coast or PADD 1), LA (West Coast or PADD 5), and Gulf Coast (USGC or PADD 3) all have active Jet Fuel markets and very often have different fundamentals (refinery outages, storms and hurricanes etc.)
+2) **Regional diffs**: New York (East Coast or PADD 1), LA (West Coast or PADD 5), and Gulf Coast (USGC or PADD 3) all have active Jet Fuel markets and very often have different fundamentals (refinery outages, storms and hurricanes etc.).
 3) **Time spreads**: The futures curves for these regions can also move dramatically based on the underlying fundamentals.
 4) **Jet Fuel–Diesel spreads**: These two products have a very similar cut in the distillation process and are often used for relative trades.
 This is generally a much more active trade in Asian markets.